-Signs of a Mentally Abusive Relationship
+10 Signs of a Mentally Abusive Relationship

-- Do they tell you that your family and friends are bad for you and that you should cut them out of your life?
+Does your partner belittle you constantly?
+Do they tell you that your family and friends are bad for you and that you should cut them out of your life?
+Do they make you feel like you have no self-worth?

-- Do they blame you for their unhappiness and lack of professional or personal prestige?
+Or do they blame you for their unhappiness and lack of professional or personal prestige?

 If any of these are true, you may be in a mentally abusive relationship.

-Here are some of the glaring signs that indicate that your partner is abusive and will establish your partnership as a mentally abusive relationship.
+There can be some glaring signs of a mentally abusive relationship that indicate that your partner is offensive and will establish your partnership as a mentally abusive one.

 So what is one of the prominent signs of brainwashing in relationships?

-If the above points resonate with you, read on to know some more warning signs of an abusive boyfriend, emotionally abusive wife or mentally abusive husband signs.
+If the above points resonate with you, read on to know some more warning signs of an abusive boyfriend, emotionally abusive wife, or mentally abusive husband signs.

 Identifying signs of an abusive spouse will help you cope with an abusive spouse and break free of the mentally abusive relationship.
+Here are 10 common signs of a mentally abusive relationship.

 1. Your partner denigrates your self-improvement efforts

-If you attempt self-care, such as a new exercise program or a healthy diet, they will tell you that you will never succeed, saying things like “Why bother?
+If you attempt self-care, such as a new exercise program or a healthy diet, they will tell you that you will never succeed, saying things like “Why to bother?
 You’ll only gain the weight back”, or “You give it one month and you’ll quit the gym like you always do.”

-The mental abuser never offers encouragement to you or others, but insists on your complete devotion and belief in them.
+The mental abuser never offers encouragement to you or others but insists on your complete devotion and belief in them.

 2. Your partner is threatened by outside support systems